jsqu99/spree_flexi_variants/README.md

 Product Customizations
 ----------------------

-Use these when you want the ability to provide a highly customized product e.g. "Cut to length 5.82cm", "Engrave 'thanks for the memories, Sarah'".
+Use these when you want the ability to provide a highly customized product e.g. "Cut to length 5.82cm", "Engrave 'thanks for the memories'".
 Full control over pricing is provided by the Spree calculator mechanism.

 Installation